Riasy7/Football-Win-Predictor/README.md

 Before hopping into the README, please keep in mind that this program is a basic machine learning model, as I did it I learned a lot and I plan to make it more accurate and add more predictors in the future.
 Note that the explanations are all things I learned through various sources, such as the pandas and scikit-learn libraries.
 All the concepts mentioned will be explained very precisely throughout the README instead of having a bunch of unecessary comments in the code.

+Keep in mind all the explanation here is are in depth comments and walk-throughs of the code, I place minimal comments in the program to make the code more readable and consice.

 ## Overview

 This repository contains a Python program for predicting English Premier League football match outcomes using machine learning for the 2020-2022 seasons.
 The primary goal is to predict the winner of a football match based on various predictors.
 This is done by utilizing the pandas library for data manipulation and scikit-learn for implementing Random Forest Classifier, a popular algorithm.

-Note that the data used in this program is a more organized and concise version of the data that was scraped using my football data scrapping program.
+Note that the dataframe used in this program is a more organized and concise version of the data that was scraped using my football data scrapping program.
 Visit it in this repo: https://github.com/Riasy7/Football-Stats-Data-Scraping

 ### Here are some key steps for this program.